ChromiaProject/postchain-chromia/doc/provider/import_chain_tooling/manual-mode.md

 Supply the file that is outputted as `--configuration-file` in step 4.

-> **Note:** Ensure that the dApp you import is not relying on any functionality that is only supported in managed mode.
+> **Note:** Ensure that the chain you import is not relying on any functionality that is only supported in managed mode
+> (e.g. ICMF and ICCF).